 The work, was originally commissioned in 1501 by the Opera del Duomo (the Overseers of the Office of Works of the Florence Cathedral) when Michelangelo was only 26 years old, It is considered to be one of the great works of art of the Renaissance.
 Michelangelo sculpted the statue from a single block of Carrara marble which had remained neglected for 25 years because of the presence of too many imperfections.
 The colossal statue stands at 17 feet (5.17 meters) tall.
 In 1873, it was removed from the piazza to protect it from damage, and was moved to the Accademia Gallery.
 The statue was not placed in its permanent setting in the Accademia until 1882.
 A replica was placed in the Piazza della Signoria in 1910.
 More

-Spanish explorer Vasco Núñez de Balboa becomes the first European to reach the Pacific Ocean after crossing the Isthmus of Panama.
+Spanish conquistador Vasco Núñez de Balboa reaches the Pacific Ocean on September 25, 1513, after crossing the Isthmus of Panama, becoming the first European to do so.